AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/understanding-the-microsoft-dynamics-sync.md

 ---
 # Understanding the Microsoft Dynamics Sync {#understanding-the-microsoft-dynamics-sync}

-Marketo and Microsoft Dynamics go together.
+Marketo Engage and Microsoft Dynamics go together.
 We keep your sales and marketing data in sync.

 >[!NOTE]
 >